abkn9977/Number-Converter/README.md

 # Number-Converter

-## This version only supports whole number for now
+## This version only supports whole numbers for now